 Very experienced crane operators working on some large cranes can earn

 Source: Ministry of Business, Innovation and Employment, '2003-2012 Occupation Data' (prepared for Careers New Zealand), 2012.

-Pay for crane operators varies depending on their experience, qualifications, location, and the size and type of crane they operate.
+Pay for crane operators varies depending on experience, qualifications, location and type of crane operated.

 What you will do

 Crane operators may do some or all of the following:

 - check their crane's air, water, oil, fuel and lifting equipment

 - drive mobile cranes to work sites

 - set up cranes and make sure they are secure

 - organise the lift plan and allocate work to the team